-Total segment financial results decreased by \$218 million (22 percent) to \$765 million in 2011 from \$983 million in 2010, and total segment revenues increased by \$586 million to \$12,197 million in 2011, a 5 percent increase from revenues of \$11.611 million in 2010.
+Total segment financial results decreased by \$218 million (22 percent) to \$765 million in 2011 from \$983 million in 2010, and total segment revenues increased by \$586 million to \$12,197 million in 2011, a 5 percent increase from revenues of \$11,611 million in 2010.

 The year-over-year increase in revenues included a \$604 million increase in cost reimbursements revenue, which does not impact operating income or net income.
-Total segment financial results, compared to 2010, primarily reflected \$324 million of Timeshare strategy-impairment charges, a \$40 million decrease in Timeshare strategy-impairment charges, a \$40 million decrease in Timeshare strategy-impairment charges, a \$40 million increase in peneral, administrative, and other expenses.
-Partially offsetting these unfavorable factors were: a \$101 million increase in base management and franchise fees to \$1,104 million in 2011 from \$1,003 million in 2010, \$37 million increase in owned, leased, corporate housing, and other revenue net of direct expenses, \$13 million of higher increative management fees to \$195 million in 2011 from \$182 million of lower joint venture equity losses, and a \$12 million decrease in interest expense.
+Total segment financial results, compared to 2010, primarily reflected \$324 million of Timeshare strategy-impairment charges, a \$40 million decrease in Timeshare sales and services revenue net of direct expenses, a \$24 million decrease in gains and other income, and a \$6 million increase in general, administrative, and other expenses.
+Partially offsetting these unfavorable factors were: a \$101 million increase in base management and franchise fees to \$1,104 million in 2011 from \$1,003 million in 2010, a \$37 million increase in owned, leased, corporate housing, and other revenue net of direct expenses, \$13 million of higher incentive management fees to \$195 million in 2011 from \$182 million in 2010, \$13 million of lower joint venture equity losses, and a \$12 million decrease in interest expense.
 For more detailed information on the variances, see the preceding sections beginning with "Operating Income."